davidtwco/rfcs/text/0000-build-std.md

 standard library and so must use `-Zbuild-std`.
 Custom targets may have `restricted_std` set depending on their `cfg` configuration options - generally speaking depending on how similar they are to builtin targets.

+### Preludes
+[background-preludes]: #preludes

+#### std and core preludes
+[background-preludes]: #std-and-core-preludes

+Each Rust crate has a standard library prelude import inserted at the root by rustc in the form of a glob `use` directive.
+This brings various commonly-used items into scope. `std` and `core` each have their own version of the prelude for each edition.
+By default the `std` prelude for that edition is imported, though crates with the `no_std` attribute use the `core` prelude.

+rustc also imports the relevant crate (depending on if the `no_std` attribute is present) into the crate root by injecting an `extern crate core/std` directive.
+This is annotated with `macro_use` in order to bring their macros into scope.

+#### Extern prelude
+[background-extern-prelude]: #extern-prelude

+The extern prelude includes crates imported with `extern crate` in the module or crates passed to rustc via `--extern`.
+In the 2018 and later editions these can be referenced directly with `use` statements.

+`rustc` also adds `core` to the extern prelude along with `std` if the `no_std` attribute is not present. `alloc` and `test` are not added to the extern prelude and so must be brought into scope with an explicit `extern crate` statement.

+In order to simulate this behaviour when `-Zbuild-std` passes standard library dependencies to rustc the `noprelude` option for the `--extern` flag is used.
+This avoids crates like `alloc` being added to the extern prelude, but rustc will still add `core` and `std` to it implicitly as without the use of `-Zbuild-std`.

 ## Registries
 [background-registries]: #registries